bhusain/EdgeCrafting/README.md

 ### Important Notes:

-1) NetExtractor_output.txt will include unfiltered MI and S values.
+1) EgdeCraffting_output.txt will include unfiltered MI and S values.
 Thresholds are determined in postprocessing.